 Normally, damaged nerve fiber(s) eventually heal themselves (regenerate).
 In Frey syndrome, it is believed that damaged nerve fibers regenerate abnormally by growing along the sympathetic fiber pathways, ultimately connecting to the miniscule sweat glands found along the skin.
 Therefore, the parasympathetic nerves that normally tell the parotid glands to produce saliva in response to tasting food now respond by instructing the sweat glands to produce sweat and the blood vessels to widen (dilate).
 The cumulative result is excessive sweating and flushing when eating certain foods.

 Damage to the nerves in the parotid gland region of the face may occur for several different reasons including as a complication of surgery or blunt trauma to the side of the face.
 In older reports, infections of the parotid glands were suspected, but a detailed examination always points to a surgical drainage of a parotid abscess.
 The most common reported cause of Frey syndrome is a surgical procedure called a parotidectomy (the surgical removal of a parotid gland).
 Although the exact percentage is not agreed upon in the medical literature, some sources suggest that more than half of all individuals who undergo a parotidectomy eventually develop Frey syndrome.
+A recent meta-analysis concluded that the interposition of tissue after parotidectomy might decrease the incidence of Frey syndrome after parotidectomy.

 Another rarely described cause (etiology) of Frey syndrome is damage to the main sympathetic nerve chain in the neck.